 CAD: Turning Neutral.
 Neutral.

 We have turned neutral CAD following the surprisingly hawkish BoC meeting.
-Despite revising down its growth forecast and pushing back the date of output gap closure, the BoC maintained a neutral tone and showed no willingness to ease anytime soon.
-Based on rhetoric from the press conference, they appear more worried about housing than their forecasts imply, understandable following data released yesterday morning showing a further acceleration of nationwide house prices (mainly due to Vancouver and Toronto).
-They also emphasized a willingness to look through short-term disappointment on trade data and remained confident that data would eventually rebound.
+Despite revising down its growth forecast and pushing back the date of output gap closure, the BoC maintained a neutral tone and showed no willingness to ease any time soon.
+Based on rhetoric from the press conference, it appears more worried about housing than its forecasts imply, understandable following data released yesterday morning showing a further acceleration of nationwide house prices (mainly due to Vancouver and Toronto).
+The BoC also emphasized a willingness to look through short-term disappointment on trade data and remained confident that data would eventually rebound.
 However, by forecasting a strong rebound in 3Q and 4Q growth, the BoC has set itself a high bar: if growth fails to meet these optimistic expectations, easing may come back on the table.
 For now, we don't like trading CAD from the short side and believe it can appreciate further from here, though positioning remains very long.

 NZD: Near-Term Weakness.
 Neutral.

 The weak CPI and high TWI have pushed the RBNZ to release an economic update foretelling easing at the August meeting.
-For now, we believe NZD can weaken ahead of the meeting if markets price a more aggressive easing path.
-However, we are skeptical of the RBNZ's willingness to follow through on substantially more easing than market pricing and housing remains a concern despite upcoming macroprudential regulations.
-We await more clarity from the August MPS and expect NZD could then outperform if the global search for yield continues.
+For now, we believe that NZD can weaken ahead of the meeting if markets price a more aggressive easing path.
+However, we are skeptical about the RBNZ's willingness to follow through on substantially more easing than market pricing, and housing remains a concern despite upcoming macro-prudential regulations.
+We await more clarity from the August MPS and expect that NZD could then outperform if the global search for yield continues.